-In [4], the have authors introduced a dynamic logic which is very expressive.
-It has been designed to describe different kinds of elementary knowledge bases transformations (addition of new items, addition and deletion of links, etc.).
-It allows also to specify advanced properties on graph structures which go beyond mu-calculus or MSO logics.
+In [4], the authors have introduced a dynamic logic which is very expressive.
+It has been designed to describe different kinds of elementary knowledge base transformations (addition of new items, addition and deletion of links, etc.).
+It allows also to specify advanced properties on graph structures which go beyond $\mu$ -calculus or MSO logics.
 Unfortunately, the expressive power of that logic has a price: the undecidability of the logic.
-The purpose of the present paper is to identify a programming language together with a logic such that the transformation of the KB is decidable.
+The purpose of the present paper is to identify a programming language together with a logic such that the proof problem resulting from the transformation of the KB is decidable.
 The transformations themselves are not encoded in the logic itself (as in [4]) but in a dedicated imperative language for which we develop a Hoare-style calculus.

-Work on (KB) updates [8] seem to approach the problem from the opposite direction: Add facts to a KB and transform the KB at the same time such that certain formulas remain satisfied.
-In our approach, the KB the modification of the KB is exclusively specified by the program.
+Work on (KB) updates [8] seems to approach the problem from the opposite direction: Add facts to a KB and transform the KB at the same time such that certain formulas remain satisfied.
+In our approach, the modification of the KB is exclusively specified by the program.

 The work described in this paper is ongoing, some results are still preliminary.
 Based on previous work [5], we are in the process of coding the formalism described here in the Isabelle proof assistant [10].
 Parts of the coding in this paper are inspired by formalizations in the Isabelle distribution and by [11].
-The formal development accompanying this paper will be made available on the web4, which should also be consulted for proofs.
+The formal development accompanying this paper will be made available on the web, which should also be consulted for proofs.

 Before starting with the formal development, let us give an example of the kind of program (see Fig. 1) that we would like to write.
-Assume a knowledge base with objects of class A and B, and a relation r.
-The node n is initially connected to at least 3 objects of class A, and all objects it is connected to are of class B. Because the number of connections to A is too large, we execute a loop that selects an A-object (let's call it a) that n is connected to, and delete the r-connection between n and a.
+Assume a knowledge base with objects of class A and B, and a relation R. The node n is initially connected to at least 3 objects of class A, and all objects it is connected to are of class A or B. Because the number of connections to A is too large, we execute a loop that selects an A-object (let's call it a) that n is connected to, and delete the r-connection between n and a.
 To compensate, we select an object b of class B and connect n to b.
 We stop as soon as the number of A-connections of n has reached 2, which is one of the post-conditions we can ascertain.

-2 Logic

-Our logic is a three-tier framework, the first level being DL concepts ("TBox"), the second level facts ("ABox", instances of concepts), the third level formulas (Boolean combinations of facts and a simple form of quantification).

-Concepts: We concentrate on a DL featuring concepts with simple roles and number restrictions, similar to \mathcal{ALCN} [2].
-For c being the type of concept names

-4 http://www.irit.fr/~Martin.Strecker/Publications/dl_transfo2013.html while ( n : (> 2 \ r \ A) ) do {
+The resulting transformation is depicted in Fig. 2.
+One also sees that the language is too weak to express other properties, for example that the total number of arcs is preserved by the transformation.

+'''

-''' vars n, a, b;
+vars n, a, b;

-/ Pre: n : (\geq 3 \ r \ A) \ \sqcap \ (\forall \ r \ B) \ /
+/ Pre: n : (\geq 3 R A) \sqcap (\forall R (A \sqcup B)) /

+while ( n: (> 2 R A) ) do {

-/ Inv: n : (\geq 2 \ r \ A) \ \sqcap \ (\forall \ r \ B) \ /
+/ Inv: n: (\geq 2 R A) \sqcap (\forall R (A \sqcup B)) /

-select a sth a : A \land (n \ r \ a);
+select a sth a : A \land (n R a);

+delete(n R a);

-delete(n \ r \ a); select b sth b : B;
+select b sth b : B ;

-add(n \ r \ b)
+add(n R b)

+}

-/ Post: n : (= 2 \ r \ A) \ \sqcap \ (\forall \ r \ B) \ / '''
+/ Post: n : (= 2 R A) \sqcap (\forall R (A \sqcup B)) /

+'''